Will my private health fund cover blood test costs?

 - Or where a person is requiring blood work which is either related to overseas travel, or taking place in a foreign country.

-- And finally, there are also some limits on the number of rebates allowed for the same blood test over a year.
+- Finally, there are limits on the number of rebates allowed for the same blood test over a 12 month period.
 So keep your own notes or diary of the journey.

-What’s the take-away?
 Don’t expect a free ride as you head down the pathology path.
-Do some research first using the Search tool provided here, but also ask your doctor for advice and don’t be afraid to smile and ask “Are blood tests Free for me?”
+Do some research first using the Search tool provided here, but also ask your doctor for advice and don’t be afraid to smile and ask “Pardon me, are your blood tests free?”

-And remember, TestoChecker® now offer a wider range of at-home, contact free, test kits than ever before.
+And remember, TestoChecker® now offer a at-home, 100% contact free hormone testing than ever before.

 Author: Guy Saywell

 Address: Suite 1A, Level 2, 802 Pacific Highway,